Logon Triggers in SQL Server with Examples

 Why we need Logon Trigger in SQL Server?

-The Logon Trigger in SQL Server is commonly used to audit and control the server sessions such as
+The Logon Triggers in SQL Server are commonly used to audit and control the server sessions such as

 - Tracking the Login Activity